The History of PU and the Brands That Define It

 For Steinberger, who was aiming to create instruments that could be used in a wide variety of situations, EMG pickups were the perfect fit.

-At the time, with the development of synthesizers and the spread of CDs, Steinberger—which produced a sound with clear contours and a forward presence—gained popularity, and the EMG pickups installed in them also became increasingly well-known.
+At the time, with the development of synthesizers and the spread of CDs, Steinberger—which produced a sound with clear definition and forward projection—gained popularity, and the EMG pickups installed in them also became increasingly well-known.

 Another factor in their popularity was that they were used by artists active as studio musicians, such as Steve Lukather.